Jahia/widen-asset-picker/doc/en/picker.md

 For example, you could expose the timeout variable, or the default result per page, etc.
 To do it, you must follow these steps :
 1. create a new property in the jahia.properties
-2. in the view [hidden.widenPicker.jsp](../../src/main/resources/nt_base/html/base.hidden.widenPicker.jsp), get the property and add it to the context object
+2. in the view [hidden.widenPicker.jsp][hidden.widenPicker.jsp], get the property and add it to the context object
-3. declare this new property in the [validation schema](../../src/REACT/src/douane/lib/schema/index.js)
+3. declare this new property in the [validation schema][react:douaneSchemaIndex.js]
-4. read/map/use the property to the [store](../../src/REACT/src/Store).
+4. read/map/use the property to the [store][react:store.jsx].
 By default, the store exposes the context, so the property can be accessed where you want.

 #### Run and deploy the App
-configure the context in the file [index.html](../../src/REACT/public/index.html) or set the appropriate values in the [.env](../../src/REACT/.env) with the appropriate values.
+configure the context in the file [index.html][react:index.html] or set the appropriate values in the [.env][react:env.js] with the appropriate values.
 ##### Run the app as standalone for development :
-The application is a standard React application build with `npx create-react-app` (cf. [reactjs.org](https://reactjs.org/docs/create-a-new-react-app.html)).
+The application is a standard React application build with `npx create-react-app` (cf. [reactjs.org][react.org:CreateNewApp]).
 Thus, the command line to run the application is : `npm start`.

 ##### Build and deploy the app for production :